Are you looking for a free, easy, step-by-step guide on how to start a blog?

 Blog about something you enjoy.
 If you don’t care about your topic, writing about it will be a snooze-fest.
 Also, why would readers be interested in reading a blog if you aren’t?
-About 4 years ago, I decided to launch a blog about personal finance.
+About 6 years ago, I decided to launch a lifestyle blog about work-life balance.

 Can you now see how you would benefit from a starting a blog?
 Let’s get you up and running!

-Follow these 6 steps to Start a Blog:
+Follow these simple steps to Start a Blog:

 Step 1: Choose a Blogging Platform (WordPress)

 When starting your blog, there are several platforms to choose from (tumblr, blogger, wix etc.).

 However, the only one that really stands out from the pack is WordPress.

 It’s FREE, very user friendly, and perfect for people who’ve never built a blog before.